-If you intend to change the tenant or use of a commercial or industrial property, you must notify the City of St. Louis Park to ensure that the new use complies with zoning regulations.
+If you intend to change the tenant or use of a commercial or industrial property, you must notify the City of St. Louis Park to ensure the new use complies with zoning regulations and complete a certificate of occupancy/land use registration application.
 This requirement applies whether the usage change applies to one tenant (i.e. office space to physician's practice) or the entire building (i.e. retail to restaurant).

-City staff review the proposed building use change and determine whether any further requirements must be met.
+After the application is received, city staff will review the proposed building use change and determine whether any further requirements must be met.

 |Area (Square Feet)||Cost|

-If no remodeling is planned to accommodate the new use, city staff will inspect the property for compliance with current state building code requirements for the proposed use.
+If no remodeling is planned to accommodate the new use, city staff will inspect the property for compliance with current state building code requirements.
 If corrections are needed, plans and permits may be required.
-Once work is completed and the building is in compliance, a Certificate of Occupancy is issued.
+Once work is completed and the building is in compliance, a certificate of occupancy is issued.

 If remodeling is planned, a building permit will be required.
 Only a building permit fee is charged; there is no additional charge for the certificate of occupancy.
 City staff will review architectural drawings to ensure plans conform to city and state codes.
 As construction is completed, inspectors will verify the work complies with applicable codes.
 Once all remodeling is completed and has passed inspection, a certificate of occupancy is issued.